survivejs/webpack-book/manuscript/03_introduction.md

 ## What will you learn

-This book has written to complement [the official documentation of webpack](https://webpack.js.org/), and it can be considered a companion to it.
+This book has been written to complement [the official documentation of webpack](https://webpack.js.org/), and it can be considered a companion to it.
 The book helps you to get through the initial learning curve and go further.

 You will learn to develop a composable webpack configuration for both development and production purposes.
 Advanced techniques covered by the book allow you to get the most out of webpack.